-Temperature is maintained by heating or chilling the water that is circulated throughout the system through coaxial material supply hoses, insulated jackets with tracer tubing, and the CP Gun water manifold.
+Temperature is maintained by heating or chilling the water that is circulated throughout the system.

-Temperature setpoint and out-of-range limit are user adjustable.
+Temperature setpoint and out-of-range limits are user adjustable.
 If the process temperature goes outside of this limit, a fault is posted, along with on-screen help information for use in troubleshooting.

-The heating element features an overtemperature thermostat that will disable power to the heater if the temperature of the water exceeds a factory-set limit.
+The heating element features an adjustable overtemperature thermostat that will disable power to the heater if the temperature of the water exceeds a factory-set limit.